thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 Our objective is to create an customized initial setup in an IBM Cloud environment for GitOps.

-The `Software Everywhere` framework and `IasCable` CLI do provide an awesome way to eliminate writing `Terraform` modules for diffent clouds to create and configure resources.
+The `Software Everywhere` framework and `IasCable` CLI do provide an awesome way to eliminate writing `Terraform` modules for various clouds such as `IBM Cloud`, `AWS` or `Azure` to create and configure resources.
 We are going to reuse Terraform moduls which the `Software Everywhere` catalog does provide.

 Surly, we need to know the needed outline for the cloud architecture which does depend on the cloud environment we are going to use.